Ward No. 6: Reaction

 Literary critic William Lyon Phelps reacted positively to the story, writing:

 In Ward No. 6, which no one should read late at night, Chekhov has given us a picture of an insane asylum, which, if the conditions there depicted are true to life, would indicate that some parts of Russia have not advanced one step since Gogol wrote Revizor...

 The fear of death, which to an intensely intellectual people like the Russians, is an obsession of terror, and shadows all their literature,—it appears all through Tolstoi's diary and novels,—is analysed in many forms by Chekhov.
 In Ward No. 6 Chekhov pays his respects to Tolstoi's creed of self-denial, through the lips of the doctor's favourite madman.

 Literary critic Edmund Wilson called it one of Chekhov's "masterpieces, a fable of the whole situation of the frustrated intellectuals of the Russia of the eighties and nineties".

 Communist politician and political theorist Vladimir Lenin believed that his reading of Ward No. Six "made him a revolutionary".
 Upon finishing the story, he is said to have remarked: "I absolutely had the feeling that I was shut up in Ward 6 myself!"

 Adaptations

-The novella has been adapted to film several times, including the 1978 Yugoslav production Ward Six and a 2009 film with the same name as the original story.* Television adaptations of the piece include the BRD production "Krankensaal 6" from 3.
+The novella has been adapted to film several times, including the 1978 Yugoslav production Ward Six, a 2004 Russian-Austrian co-production named Ragin and a 2009 film with the same name as the original story.* Television adaptations of the piece include the BRD production "Krankensaal 6" from 3.
 Dezember 1974 by Karl Fruchtmann which featured Helmut Qualtinger as Dr. Ragin., as well as the 1987 version from Poland called Sala nr 6, by Krzysztof Gruber starring Jerzy Bińczycki.
-Additionally, on 15.
-Dezember 2024 a Swiss feature film adaptation of the piece named "Ward Six" was announced to be shot in English in autumn 2025.
+Additionally, a Swiss feature film adaptation of the piece named "Ward Six" and starring Peter Seaton-Clark was shot in English in autumn 2025.
 "Ward No. 6" is also an episode from the 1986 Indian anthology series Katha Sagar.